Michelle Rodriguez Says Liam Neeson Can’t Be Racist Because He Stuck His Tongue Down Viola Davis’s Throat

 Davis has not yet commented publicly on the Neeson controversy, but View co-host Whoopi Goldberg also defended Neeson, as Inquisitr reported, saying, “I’ve been around a lot of real bigots.
 I can say this man is not one.”

-Goldberg is the only black actress to win an Oscar, Emmy, Tony and a Grammy award — but Goldberg’s Tony award came as producer, not for an acting role, leaving Davis as the only black actress to win the “triple crown” for acting, according to The Cut.
+Goldberg is the only black actress to win an Oscar, Emmy, Tony and a Grammy award — but Goldberg’s Tony award came as a producer, not for an acting role, leaving Davis as the only black actress to win the “triple crown” for acting, according to the Cut.